Primal Quest

 Primal Quest is an expedition adventure race that has been called one of the most difficult athletic events in the world and was cited as the most prestigious expedition event in North America.
 Co-ed teams of four trail run, mountain bike, kayak, climb, rappel and mountaineer all while navigating all under their own power.
 The race has been in existence since 2001 and has been successfully revived following the loss of adventure racer Nigel Aylott.
-Each race lasts up to ten days, with winning teams completing the course in approximately six-eight days.
+Each race lasts up to ten days, with winning teams completing the course in approximately six to eight days.
 The race once featured the largest prize purse in adventure racing.

 Each team is required to carry a GPS monitoring device (without offering navigational assistance) which allows race organizers and spectators to track each team in real-time via the Internet on the Primal Quest website primalquest.org.

 Race history

 The first Primal Quest was held in 2002 in Telluride, Colorado.
 In 2003, the race moved to Lake Tahoe and 2004 featured a course on Orcas Island, in the State of Washington.
 CBS broadcast highlights of the race in 2003 and 2004 with a full feature episodic series on OLN.
 Primal Quest was the first expedition adventure race to be featured on major network television.